shaloo/docs.arcana/docs/tutorials/code_samples/nextjs_code_sample.md

 !!! note

-      In the NextJS sample app, the login options displayed in the "plug and play pop-up authentication screen" will only be the ones that have been set up by the developer through the "developer dashboard.
+      In the NextJS sample app, the login options displayed in the "plug-and-play pop-up authentication screen" will only be the ones that have been set up by the developer through the developer dashboard.

 ![App login plug and play](/img/nextjs_applogin.png)

-After successful authentication, app user will see a minimized wallet.
+After successful authentication, an app user will see a minimized wallet.
 On clicking the wallet icon, the full Arcana wallet UI is displayed.
 The logo displayed on the minimized wallet screen and the top left logo in the maximized wallet can be configured by the app developer using the Arcana dashboard.

 ![Wallet Display NextJS App](/img/nextjs_wallet_display.png)

-See [Arcana Wallet User Guide]({{page.meta.arcana.root_rel_path}}/howto/wallet_ui.md), [Arcana Wallet Developer's Guide]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/index.md) and [Dashboard User Guide]({{page.meta.arcana.root_rel_path}}/db/config_dApp_with_db.md) for more details.
+See [Arcana Wallet User Guide]({{page.meta.arcana.root_rel_path}}/howto/wallet_ui.md), [Arcana Wallet Developer's Guide]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/index.md), and [Dashboard User Guide]({{page.meta.arcana.root_rel_path}}/db/config_dApp_with_db.md) for more details.

-!!! caution "Use latest Auth SDK"
+!!! caution "Use the latest Auth SDK"

       Check the package.json file in the sample NextJS sources and ensure that you are using the latest Auth SDK npm release.
       The current release is: v{% include "./text-snippets/latest_auth_sdk.md" %}